Generic Name: olaparib (oh LAP a rib)

-Do not crush, chew, dissolve, or open an olaparib capsule.
-Swallow it whole.
+Do not crush, chew, dissolve, or break an olaparib capsule or tablet.
+Swallow the pill whole.

 Olaparib can lower blood cells that help your body fight infections and help your blood to clot.
-Your blood will need to be tested often.
+You will need weekly or monthly blood tests.
 You may also need chest x-rays to be sure this medicine is not causing harmful effects on your lungs.
 Your cancer treatments may be delayed based on the results of these tests.

 What happens if I miss a dose?